 This recipe will show you how to use IBM Watson Analytics to analyze elevator device data stored in a Db2 Warehouse on Cloud Data Warehouse by creating dashboard and a few status and trend reports.

-Last but not least, in the last recipe (“Automating elevator floor maintenance with cognitive visual recognition and Watson IoT“), you take on the role of IoT developer and Cognitive Software Engineer to use the cognitive capabilities of IBM Bluemix by training the IBM Watson Visual Recognition service to distinguish between clean and dirty elevators.
+Last but not least, in the last recipe (“Automating elevator floor maintenance with cognitive visual recognition and Watson IoT“), you take on the role of IoT developer and Cognitive Software Engineer to use the cognitive capabilities of IBM Cloud by training the IBM Watson Visual Recognition service to distinguish between clean and dirty elevators.

 Elevators fitted with IoT Device along with camera to periodically capture the elevator floor pictures and feeding to Watson Visual Recognition Service to get the score to determine the presence of dirtiness on elevator floor.